Guidelines For Word Documents, Powerpoint Presentations, And

 - Avoid using "whoosh" and "typing" sounds.
 (Some people find

 - The rule for maximizing your message is to be consistently simple.
+Do that by using a consistent format.
+It really makes a statement about professionalism.

 - Be as visual as you can be.
 Use fewer words, if at all possible.
+Use images whenever you can.

 - Instead of describing items, list them as bullets.
+Or, better yet, provide images.

 - If you can't say it briefly on one slide, use 2 slides.